What is Scrum?

 - Having team members work together to inspect and adapt their process

-The Scrum GuideTM was developed to help people, teams and organisations generate value through adaptive solutions for complex problems.
+The Scrum GuideTM helps people, teams, and organisations create value with adaptive solutions for complex problems.

 The Origins of Scrum

-The origin of Scrum can be traced back to 1986, in a Harvard Business Review article titled “The New New Product Development Game”.
-This article was written by Hirotaka Takeuchi and Ikujiro Nonaka using examples from Honda, Canon and Fuji-Xerox, who all described how they used different principles when developing a product than their competitors.
-These companies viewed their new processes as ways to develop new products quickly and flexibly without the constraints of an outdated and rigid organisation.
+The origin of Scrum can be traced back to 1986.
+It began with a Harvard Business Review article titled “The New New Product Development Game” Which was written by Hirotaka Takeuchi and Ikujiro Nonaka.
+They used examples from companies like Honda, Canon, and Fuji-Xerox to show how they developed products with different principles than their competitors.
+They saw their new processes as ways to develop products quickly and flexibly without the limits of outdated organisations.

-Takeuchi and Nonaka used sports as metaphors to describe how these companies worked together as a team towards their goal.
-They highlighted a new holistic rugby approach, where the whole team moves as one, working together towards one goal around any impediments.
+Takeuchi and Nonaka used sports as metaphors to describe how these companies worked together.
+They focused on a new rugby-like approach, where the team moves as one working toward a single goal and overcoming obstacles along the way.

 In 1995, Jeff Sutherland and Ken Schwaber jointly presented a paper, ”The SCRUM Development Process”, at Object-Oriented Programming, Systems, Languages & Applications (OOPSLA) Conference ‘95 in Austin, Texas.